abigiyaayele/Ethiopian_Medical_Business_DataWare_House/README.md

 - [Competency Mapping](#competency-mapping)
 - [References](#references)

+## Introduction
+Kara Solutions, a leading data science company, has tasked us with building a robust and scalable data warehouse to store data scraped from Telegram channels related to Ethiopian medical businesses.
+The data warehouse will enable the team to perform comprehensive analyses, identify trends, and gain actionable insights.

 ## Business Need

 Kara Solutions, a leading data science company, requires a robust and scalable data warehouse to store and analyze data on Ethiopian medical businesses.
 The centralized data storage allows comprehensive analysis to uncover valuable insights, enabling better decision-making and efficient querying and reporting.

+## Objective
+The objective of this project is to:

+Develop data scraping and collection pipelines.
+Develop data cleaning and transformation pipelines.
+Implement object detection using YOLO.
+Design and implement a data warehouse.
+Integrate and enrich data for comprehensive analysis.

 ## Project Structure